Open the prebuilt chat widget from any link or button using the data-cstar-chat attribute, or call CStarChat.startConversation() directly.

 });

 CStarChat.startConversation() opens the panel and creates the conversation with the subject and first message you pass.
-Skip data-cstar-chat="new" if you go this route — the SDK call handles both opening and the new-conversation flow.
+Skip data-cstar-chat="new" if you go this route.
+The SDK call handles both opening and the new-conversation flow.

 Other useful methods for trigger buttons: